2-Millimeter-Nahkampfwachter/Best-Origins-Mod/README.md

 # Best-Origins-Mod
-This mod gives every player quick revive and kills them afterwards.
+This modification allows each player to gain a certain advantage and suicides those players after this gift.
 WORKS ONLY ON ORIGINS!!!